 “The pupils at Westfield have a wide range of complex needs and we have found that there are benefits for all pupils from 4 years to 19 years.
 Story massage is very effective and very easy to put in place across a school.”
 Nicky Gilbert, Head Teacher

 Westfield School is a maintained Special School for 50 pupils with severe or complex learning difficulties within the age range 4 – 19 years.
 Nicky Morris, teacher in Hedgehog Class researched the benefits of Story Massage as a way of exploring through play.
-She then attended a Story Massage training day in September 2014 with three other member of staff, Zoe, Denise and Sarah.
+She then attended a Story Massage training day with three other member of staff, Zoe, Denise and Sarah.
 They could immediately see the benefits and worked together to draw up a plan of implementing within the school.
 The school continues to use Story Massage on a daily basis.

 Benefits of Story Massage at a Special School